It is the conversation many home schoolers dread.

 What if the school board looks you up and wants to investigate what your day truly looks like?
 What if they needle your child?

 When we first moved here just over three years ago, Sean was 6.
 That fall, he would turn 7, and we would need to write our letter of intent to home school for our district, per our state law.

 We had chosen unschooling – radical unschooling at that, by the time he turned 5.
 It was a natural and seamless transition from the responsive, attachment parenting and mindfulness he’d experienced since birth.

-The fall that Sean turned 7, a casual discussion with a writer (newspaper staff) at a Lego activity led to a front page spread about our family’s chosen lifestyle.
+The fall that Sean turned 7, a casual discussion with a journalist at a Lego activity led to a front page spread about our family’s chosen lifestyle.
 It was both exciting and scary – putting ourselves out there in a public manner, telling the general public about our unorthodox strategies for raising our child in whole life learning.
 The article later won an award for that writer.